-- Set aside between \$130 and \$2,500 pre-tax per household for this six-month benefits period.
-Depending on the amount you elect, deductions between \$10.00 and \$192.30 will be taken biweekly from your paycheck July-December 2012. - If you have a stay-at-home spouse, you may not enroll in the Dependent Care FSA. - Submit reimbursement forms to Fringe Benefits Management Company, a Division of WageWorks, for eligible out-of-pocket expenses, such as certified day care, pre-school and elder care for your quali fying dependents.
+- Set aside between \$120 and \$5,000 pre-tax per household in a calendar year.
+Depending on the annual amount that you specify, deductions between \$4.62 and \$192.30 will be taken bi-weekly from your paycheck in 2011-2012. - If you have a stay-at-home spouse, you may not enroll in the Dependent Care FSA. - Submit reimbursement forms to Fringe Benefits Management Company, a Division of WageWorks, for eligible out-of-pocket expenses, such as certified day care, pre-school and elder care for your qualifying dependents.
 (Children in day care must be under age 13.) - Funds for a Dependent Care FSA are available after being deducted from your paycheck and received by the plan administrator.
-Unlike a Healthcare FSA, the entire annual amount for a Dependent Care FSA is not available July 1, 2012.
+Unlike a Healthcare FSA, the entire annual amount for a Dependent Care FSA is not available at the start of the plan year.